Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Proofs

 As a consequence,

-\end{proof} Now, we prove the corresponding lower bound for $M(P \Tilde{B}_{p}^{d})$.
+\end{proof} Now, we prove the corresponding lower bound for $M(P \widetilde B_p^d)$.
 Since for any convex body $K$ we have

-it suffices to upper bound $M^*( P \Tilde{B}_{p}^{d})$.
+it suffices to upper bound $M^*( P \widetilde B_p^d)$.
 Note that when $P$ is Gaussian, it is an exercise to check that

-Applying this to $\Tilde{B}_{p}^{d}$ would yield the desired upper bound in expectation, since
+Applying this to $\widetilde B_p^d$ would yield the desired upper bound in expectation, since

 However, we are interested in high-probability bounds, and using Lipschitz concentration of $P \mapsto M^*(PK)$ is insufficient for our purposes here.
-Instead, we use a more direct and computational approach, which works when $P$ is merely sub-Gaussian. \begin{lemma} With probability at least $1-\exp(-cn)$ we have
+Instead, we use a more direct and computational approach, which works when $P$ is merely sub-Gaussian. \begin{lemma} Let $1<p\leq 2$, let $q=\frac{p}{p-1}$, and assume that $q\leq n$.
+Recall that $P=\frac{1}{\sqrt d}X\in\mathbb R^{n\times d}$ where the entries of $X$ are iid, centered, variance-one and subgaussian.
+Then, with probability at least $1-\exp(-cn)$,